MOST BEAUTIFUL PLACES IN ENGLAND TO VISIT

-There are a lot of areas outside of Zone 1 that are often overlooked.
-Greenwich, in South East London, is one of those areas, despite being the perfect destination for a day out.
+There are a lot of areas outside of Zone 1 that is often overlooked.
+In South East London, Greenwich is one of those areas, despite being the perfect destination for a day out.

-Its maritime history is evident all around, with the 500-year-old Old Royal Naval College that incorporates the magnificent Chapel of St Peter and St Paul and the spectacular masterpiece that is the Painted Hall, as well as the National Maritime Museum and the Cutty Sark, an iconic 19th century tea clipper.
+Its maritime history is evident worldwide.
+The 500-year-old Old Royal Naval College incorporates the magnificent Chapel of St Peter and St Paul and the spectacular masterpiece that is the Painted Hall and the National Maritime Museum and the Cutty Sark, an iconic 19th-century tea clipper.

-Within the grounds of the college you can also find Queen’s House, which houses a spiral staircase that is so geometrically perfect that it’ll make you dizzy.
+You can also find Queen’s House within the college grounds, which houses a spiral staircase that is so geometrically perfect that it’ll make you dizzy.
 And let’s not forget Greenwich Park, with the Royal Observatory at the top of the hill and possibly the best views over London.

 Greenwich more than deserves visitors’ attention, and if you are visiting London for more than a couple of days, make sure you include it in your itinerary of places to visit in England.